 It’s no fun putting on frigid boots and ski clothing.
 Don’t store your gear in the boot of a car or anywhere with low temperatures.
 Keep it at least at room temperature or warmer.
 Then when you go to put on your boots and gear, you’ve already got a headstart.

 Once you’ve got the gear on, stay inside for 5-10 minutes and warm up your core temperature (but don’t get too hot that you sweat – more moisture can make you colder outside).

-Shake off snow from any gear at the end of each day and hung it up to air and dry in room temperature.
+Shake off snow from any gear at the end of each day hang it up to air and dry it at room temperature.
 Take out boot liners and put them near heaters or use boot dryers if they need an extra boost – (I reviewed the best boot dryers.)

 Start the day dry and you’ll stay warm for much much longer.
 Wet ski clothing is a losing battle that you can’t win and you’ll end up miserable.

 If you’re walking around town in trainers, then your feet are likely to get wet or cold.
 Choose sturdy hiking boots – Best Off-Piste Boots.